-Tim McGraw and Faith Hill’s No-Nonsense Approach to Daughters’ Dates
+Tim McGraw And Faith Hill’s No-Nonsense Approach To Daughters’ Dates

 “Sexy time?
 Like I’m bringing sexy back, baby or something?
 I’m sure I have never, ever.”

-On answering whether they have sent a nude selfie to the other, both answered “I have never”.
+On answering whether they have sent a nude selfie to the other, both Faith and Tim answered “I have never.”
 A grey area seems to be in the area of waxing, when the power couple burst into hysterical laughter.
 Faith Hill said, “I have never,” while McGraw exercised his right not to answer the question.

-Both admitted to using the other’s toothbrush without telling the other and Faith admitted to snooping through Tim’s belongings.
+Both McGraw and Hill admitted to using the other’s toothbrush without telling the other, and Faith admitted to snooping through Tim’s belongings.